ti-cortex-m4/demo-java-virtual-threads2/readme.md

 Continuations are a sequential code that can suspend itself and later be resumed.
 When a continuation suspends, it saves its content and passes control outside.
 When a continuation is resumed, control returns to the last suspending point with the previous context.

-<sub>Continuation is a low-level construct implemented by the internal <em>jdk.internal.vm.Continuation</em> class and developers should not use them directly. </sub>
+<sub>Continuation is a low-level construct implemented by the internal `jdk.internal.vm.Continuation` class and developers should not use them directly. </sub>

 The scheduler executes the tasks of virtual threads on a pool of a few platform threads used as _carrier threads_.
 By default, their initial number is equal to the number of available hardware threads, and their maximum number is 256.
 The scheduler is pluggable, and by default JVM uses a `ForkJoinPool` FIFO executor.